The National Council on Problem Gambling

 Acknowledgements are below for donors as well as gifts made in honor of or in memoriam for a loved one or mentor.
 NCPG’s Board of Directors, staff and stakeholders extend our heartfelt thanks for your support.

-Many thanks to everyone who has given to the 2012 Holiday Appeal and Matching Challenge.
+Many thanks to everyone who has given to the 2013 Year-end Appeal.

-Together we raised over $3,300 for NCPG's programs that help all those affected by problem gambling.
+Together we are creating support for NCPG's programs to help all those affected by problem gambling.

 Why you should give